 - Clarify mutual ideas, desires and expectations around marriage and family, while creating a shared vision of the relationship after marriage.

 The goal of premarital counseling is to eliminate the seeds of future tension and conflict in the relationship and to enhance the harmony between the partners.

-How does premarital counseling with Dr. Harel work?
+How does premarital counseling with Dr. Blayze work?